yuriy-chumak/libol-algebra/reference/en/vector.md

 Note
 ----

 1. A tilde (`~`) as a function suffix means to explicitly use the inexact arithmetics and fast (C-optimized) function version if available.
-Please note that inexact math calculations may be much faster with very big or very small numbers, but it may lose exactness.
+Please note that inexact math calculations may be much faster with very big or very small numbers, but it may (and will) lose exactness.

+1. All vectors are **indexed starting from 1 (one)**, just as mathematicians do!
+Not from 0 (zero), like programmers.

+1. Negative index means "counting from the end of".

 TOC